60th Academy Awards: Critical reviews

 The telecast received a negative reception from media outlets.
 Los Angeles Times television critic Howard Rosenberg commented, "Monday night's Academy Awards telecast on ABC was the Michael Dukakis and George Bush of TV awards programs: parched, drab and leaden.
 You kept hoping they'd draft Mario Cuomo."
 Tom Shales from The Washington Post wrote, "Of hope there was little and of glory almost none last night at the 60th annual Academy Awards, telecast live from the Shrine Auditorium in Los Angeles on ABC.
 Even considering the low standards set in previous years, the program seemed unusually lackluster from the word go."
 Columnist Matt Roush of USA Today quipped, "Chevy Chase stopped the show.
 Cold.
 Over and over.
 As the ever-unctuous host, he tried to get laughs by picking his nose and sneezing into his hand when his ad-libs failed, which was often."
-He also observed that The Last Emperor domination of the awards created a dull and anticlimactic atmosphere to the proceedings.
+He also observed that The Last Emperor dominance over the awards created a dull and anticlimactic atmosphere to the proceedings.

 Ratings and reception

 The American telecast on ABC drew in an average of 42.2 million people over its length, which was a 13% increase from the previous year's ceremony.
 An estimated 70 million total viewers watched all or part of the awards.
-The show also drew higher Nielsen ratings compared to the previous ceremony with 29.2% of households watching over a 49 share.
+The show also drew higher Nielsen ratings compared to the previous ceremony, with 29.2% of households over a 49 percent share.

 In July 1988, the ceremony presentation received four nominations at the 40th Primetime Emmys.
 The following month, the ceremony won one of those nominations for Outstanding Variety Music Events Programming (Samuel Goldwyn, Jr.).